WhyNotNatural

 Examples include:

-These nutrients support overall cellular health, including the mitochondria, which are involved in energy production.
+These nutrients support overall cellular health, including the mitochondria involved in cellular energy production.

 5. Ashwagandha